 In an ideal world, simply informing someone that their behavior is hurtful to you would be enough to stop an end to it.
 Unfortunately, this isn’t always the case.
 Even if you call it out, remain calm, request that it not happen, and set and enforce boundaries, verbal abuse may continue.
 In that case, here are your options for what to do.

 #1.
 Take a step back

 If you have the option of physically leaving the situation if the verbal abuse continues despite your efforts to stop it, you should take it.
 You don’t have to drive away and go home if the circumstances don’t allow it, but you should, at the very least, take a short walk away from the other person.

 You want to do everything you can to stay calm and avoid getting involved.
 When you return to the situation, however, try not to engage with the person again.

 #2.
 If at all possible, end the relationship.

-If setting boundaries and walking away have had no effect on verbal abuse, you can simply end the relationship if possible.
-It may be more difficult to put an end to this if the person verbally abusing you works for you or lives with you.
+If setting boundaries and walking away have had no effect on verbal abuse, you can end the relationship if possible.
+It may be more difficult to put an end to this if the person who is verbally abusing you works for you or lives with you.

 However, if it is a partner, friend, acquaintance, or anyone else on whom your life or livelihood does not depend, make it clear that you are unable to continue the relationship due to verbal abuse.